 Woodcock and Austin were both elected by the public, standing on Corbyn’s 2017 platform.

-Now they finally get their pay off for campaigning against Labour, for the tories.
+Now they finally get their pay off after campaigning against Labour, for the Tories.

 These people had no business ever being in the Labour Party in the first place.
 They were only there to sabotage its chances if it strayed too far from conservative policy.
 How many more of these fake ‘Labour MPs’ exist in the party?